-According to this figure, it can be concluded that words are more likely learned incidentally in case there are recognized cognates between the native and target languages, there is significance exposure to second language, or words related to the target vocabulary are known.
+It can be concluded that words are more likely learned incidentally in case there are recognized cognates between the native and target languages, there is significance exposure to second language, or words related to the target vocabulary are known.

-1.2 Balance between Incidental and Intentional Learning as an Ideal Approach

-As mentioned earlier, explicit teaching of vocabulary is very limited since the time spent in formal settings such as the classroom is limited.
-DeCarrico, J. [14] suggests that programs have to strengthen their explicit teaching of vocabulary, especially for the two or three thousand high-frequency words, and be very selective of materials that will allow students to learn more useful vocabulary through incidental learning.
+1.2 Balance between Incidental and Intentional Learning as an Ideal Approach in formal settings such as the classroom is limited.
+DeCarrico [14] suggests that programs have to strengthen their explicit teaching of vocabulary, especially for the two or three thousand highfrequency words, and be very selective of materials that will allow students to learn more useful vocabulary through incidental learning.
 The good thing about incidental learning is that it can occur anywhere, not necessarily through reading.
 Computer Assisted Language Learning (CALL) specialists have started conducting research about the contribution of computer use as a medium in incidental learning.
 In CALL there are functions that students have to perform such as sending an email, submitting a comment on a blog, uploading and attaching files, sharing material and posting comments on Facebook.
 These are all computer activities where the learner acquires vocabulary incidentally.
 Sometimes, using a computer in the L2 facilitates the learning of new vocabulary by associating the new words to L1 vocabulary.
-This reminds of Tode.
-T [56] and Laufer, B, & Hulstijn, J.[35] hypothesis mentioned earlier, in which they claim that explicit knowledge can help implicit knowledge form and, in return, impose itself (implicit knowledge) within explicit knowledge.
-DeCarrico, J. [14] emphasizes that explicit instruction has to be used until the learner reaches the first 2,000 or 3,000 high frequency words.
+This reminds of Tode [56] and Laufer & Hulstijn [35] hypothesis mentioned earlier, in which they claim that explicit knowledge can help implicit knowledge form and, in return, impose itself (implicit knowledge) within explicit knowledge.
+DeCarrico [14] emphasizes that explicit instruction has to be used until the learner reaches the first 2,000 or 3,000 high frequency words.
 Of course, low frequency words will later be learned implicitly through listening or reading.
 The reason why instructors have to wait until learners reach a certain level to reduce the explicit teaching of vocabulary is because incidental learning cannot start until a certain percentage of vocabulary is known in a text.
 The percentage suggested by Nation [42] is 95%.
 This paper claims that a very small amount of vocabulary needs to be known if the learner is familiar with the surrounding words.
 Krashen [34] says that incidental learning and intentional learning are "complementary activities" as each facilitates the other.
 He also argues that a successful language learning program is one that affords an equilibrated chance for message-focused activities and direct teaching of language items, with direct instruction taking up 25% of the whole program.
 In this case, the communicative teaching approach should be be the approach used.